 Part III.
 Resources and planning

-Little Rock’s assets include excellent hospitals (dealing with both mental health and drug addiction problems), community-focused and entrepreneurial churches, traditional 12 step programs and a history of proactively dealing with addictions dating back to 1940, five years after the founding of AA in Akron, Ohio.
+Little Rock’s assets include excellent hospitals (dealing with both mental health and drug addiction problems), community-focused and entrepreneurial churches, traditional 12 step meetings and sponsorships and a history of proactively dealing with addictions dating back to 1940, five years after the founding of AA in Akron, Ohio.

-- Reducing the demand for alcohol and other drugs by promoting recovery while maintaining adequate law enforcement protection to limit the supply.
+- Reducing the demand for alcohol and other drugs by promoting recovery using the 5 principal components described above while maintaining adequate law enforcement protection to limit the supply.

 - Forming collaborations with organizations with complementary objectives such as City Connections,